lsst/rtn-113/index.rst

 - It mentions Rubin Observatory only in passing, such as in the background/introduction, acknowledgments, or future work sections.
 - It uses Rubin images solely for illustrative purposes without scientific analysis.
 - It is a proposal, abstract, erratum, or unpublished preprint.
-- It focuses solely on technical or software development (the paper is eligible for the technical publications list).
+- It focuses solely on technical or software development (the paper is eligible for the technical publications list if it is produced by Rubin Observatory).

 Adding a paper to the Vera C. Rubin Scientific Publications library